Cicciobello

-Cicciobello is an Italian range of dolls produced by Sebino Bambole and Fabricio Gómez"Chicho", and released through Giochi Preziosi.
+Cicciobello is an Italian range of dolls produced by Sebino Bambole, and released through Giochi Preziosi.

 Created in 1962 by Gervasio Chiari (founder of the Sebino doll factory), Cicciobello has been established as a symbol for generations of Italian children, so much to be subsequently produced in numerous variations.
-The doll still enjoys fame and dissemination.
+The doll still enjoys fame and popularity.

 About

 Cicciobello resembles a male few-month-old baby, thus enabling children to learn through play to become familiar with the job of parenting.
 The doll drinks from his bunny-shaped feeding bottle, sucks his pacifier and cries when it is taken out.